We believe that when parents and schools learn together -- everyone learns more!

-Families are invited to join the D64 Technology Team for a hands-on night of FAILING FORWARD.
+Families were invited to join the D64 Technology Team for a hands-on night of FAILING FORWARD.
 As John C. Maxwell puts it: "In life, the question is not IF you are going to have problems, but HOW are you going to deal with your problems.
 Failure is simply the price we pay to achieve."
 Coupling this resilience with their creative selves, students can learn about the fundamental ideas behind the Maker mindset with innovation and design.
-Families will have the opportunity to problem solve, iterate, and create solutions through activities centered around the design process.
+Families had the opportunity to problem solve, iterate, and create solutions through activities centered around the design process.
 Practice failing forward and making it happen!
-This program is geared towards families with school-aged students.
-The evening will be led by D64 Instructional Technology Coaches Tiffany Costa, Kevin Michael, and Angel Villarreal.
+This program was geared towards families with school-aged students.
+The evening was led by D64 Instructional Technology Coaches Tiffany Costa, Kevin Michael, and Angel Villarreal.

 G-Suite for Education was held Thursday, September 7, 2017 at Carpenter School.
 See the presentation below.
 G Suite (formerly known as Google Apps for Education) has become an integral part of District 64's learning ecosystem.
 Students at all grade levels use this powerful productivity tool in their learning environments.
 In this session, parents learned about Google Drive, how it works, and the awesome suite of apps students use to be creative, to think critically, to communicate to a variety of audiences, and to practice collaboration skills.
 The basics of G Suite were reviewed and some of the great ways G Suite is being used for student learning were highlighted.
 The session was presented by District 64's Instructional Technology Coaches Angel Villarreal (Franklin School) and Kevin Michael (Carpenter School), and was suggested for parents of students at all grade levels.